h3abionet/h3agwas/meta/README.md

            * TAB : for tabulation
            * WHI : for white space
        * `File` : gwas file with full path
-       * `IsRefFile` : you need to define a reference file to define what rs should be considered in other files
        * if one of the column is missing in your GWAS file, replace by _NA_
   * optional option :
      * memorie usage :